 objective is the development and use of reliable mathematical models and algorithms to calculate properties of organic molecules, with the final goal to apply these algorithms

-to concrete chemical problems, such as the investigation of reaction paths. – Raymond C. Fort, Jr. works in this area.
+to concrete chemical problems, such as the investigation of reaction paths. – Dr. Raymond C. Fort, Jr. works in this area.